 &lt;sup>2 Master, A., Cheryan, S., & Meltzoff, A. N. (2016).
 Computing whether she belongs: Stereotypes undermine girls' interest and sense of belonging in computer science.
 Journal of Educational Psychology, 108(3), 424.; Pajares, F. (1996).
-Selfefficacy beliefs in academic settings.
+Self-efficacy beliefs in academic settings.
 Review of Educational Research, 66(4), 543-578.; Unfried, A., Faber, M., & Wiebe, E. N. (2014, April).
 Gender and Student Attitudes toward Science, Technology, Engineering, and Mathematics.
 Presented at the AERA Annual Meeting, Philadelphia, PA.

-professional learning workshops focus on issues of equity and emphasize equitable teaching practices along with strategies to recruit and support female and URM students.
+stereotypes about who can succeed as a computer scientist through what and how they teach.
+Our professional learning workshops focus on issues of equity and emphasize equitable teaching practices along with strategies to recruit and support female and URM students.
 That said, we are always seeking to understand other factors leading to higher female and URM student participation in computer science classes.
 Compelling research shows that female and URM students are more likely to achieve when they have same-gender and same-race teachers.
 This led us to wonder whether the presence of a female or URM computer science teacher might correlate with more female and URM students enrolling in our CS Principles course, a high school elective that introduces students to the foundational concepts of computer science designed to meet the requirements of AP Computer Science Principles.